Help for Veterans

 I am a veteran living in a rural area and am being told that my appointments will now be through telehealth, but I can’t afford internet services or don’t have a good internet connection.
 How will this bill help me?

-Talk to your provider and local VA about getting an iPad or other tablet from VA.
+Talk to your VA health care provider and local VA about getting an iPad or other tablet from VA.
 This bill allows VA to enter into partnerships with local telecommunications companies to subsidize or completely pay for broadband internet services.
 Call your local VA facility or send a secure message to your provider on My HealtheVet to ask about this option.

 I’m a veteran in need of home-based care.
 Can I still enroll or renew my participation in the Veteran Directed Care program?